Montclair, NJ is a cultural and artistic mecca located thirteen miles from New York City.

 A plush, Lee Industries armchair is ideal for settling in at the end of a long day, and a small Martini Table, also by Lee Industries, is there to hold a drink, book, or, let’s be honest, device.
 Vanguard’s Jersey Ottoman can easily be moved as needed.
 Carpeting by Moomjy Carpet & Floor is neutral and a great backdrop for pops of color courtesy of accent pieces like a bright throw and lumbar pillow.

-Good lighting was key to this master bedroom.
+Good lighting was key to this primary bedroom.
 Circa’s Griffith Swing Arm Sconces offer just the right amount of lighting for late-night reading in bed, while the Mia Floor Lamp is great for curling up with a book.

 This closet was built to accommodate the needs of two busy professionals.
 The clients needed easy, organized access to their clothing, shoes, and accessories.
 The closet’s rich and moody hue is a great backdrop to the visual riot of a wardrobe on display.
 Highlights include a comfy built-in banquette seat with graphic pillows.
 The Vidalia Lotus trays from Pigeon and Poodle featured on the center island are great catch-alls for dainty jewelry, loose change, headphones, and everything in between.